Celerium/Celerium.Auvik/docs/site/internal/Index.md

 ---
-title: internal
+title: Internal
 has_children: true
 ---

-## internal - endpoint help & documentation
+## Internal - endpoint help & documentation

 {: .highlight }
 Some functions will handle more than one endpoint and the numbers below show the total endpoints **not** the total functions